gnu-mirror-unofficial/gwl/README.md

 GNU Guix Workflow Language extension
 ====================================

-This project provides two subcommands to GNU Guix and introduces two record types that provide a workflow management extension built on top of GNU Guix's package manager.
+This project provides the "workflow" subcommand to GNU Guix and introduces features that provide a workflow management extension built on top of GNU Guix's package manager.

 ## Installation